 B. Each committee member shall be an attorney and member in good standing of the State Bar of California, experienced in the subject areas of the opinions reviewed by the committee, and well-qualified to evaluate whether an opinion satisfies the standards for publication.

-E. The committee shall provide an annual report to the Board listing the committee members, the cases in which requests for publication or depublication were made, and the disposition of each request, and shall provide a copy of each request with the annual report.
+E. The committee shall provide an annual report to the Board of Representatives listing the committee members, the cases in which requests for publication were made, and the disposition of each request, and shall provide a copy of each request with the annual report.
 A copy of the annual report and the requests shall be provided to and reviewed by the Executive Committee(s) of the participating Section(s).

 F. The committee shall be governed by a written policy consistent with the foregoing requirements.

 G. An application to form a committee to request publication must be submitted to and approved by the Board of Representatives before the committee may begin operating.

 H. Notice shall be given to the Section and California Young Lawyers Association Executive Committee Chairs that a request for publication is being proposed by a Section or CLA with three business days to object to the proposal.
 Any objection to a request for publication shall specify the basis of the objection.
 A copy of any notice given or objection made under this paragraph shall be provided to the Director of Governmental Affairs.